 Update Your Website

 Keep your website fresh and updated.
 Your supporters will head to your website for program updates and COVID-19-related information.
 Highlight your virtual volunteer opportunities on your website, and let your volunteers and community know that you’re eager to move forward.
+Make certain to create a user-friendly experience on your volunteer site.

 Capture Future Interest